Energy industry

-The increased dependence during the 20th century on carbon-emitting sources of energy such as fossil fuels, and carbon-emitting renewables such as biomass, means that the energy industry has frequently been an important contributor to pollution and environmental impacts of the economy.
-Until recently, fossil fuels were the main source of energy generation in most parts of the world, and are a major contributor to global warming and pollution.
-As part of human adaptation to global warming, many economies are investing in renewable and sustainable energy.
+The increased dependence during the 20th century on carbon-emitting energy sources, such as fossil fuels, and carbon-emitting renewables, such as biomass, means that the energy industry has frequently contributed to pollution and environmental impacts on the economy.
+Until recently, fossil fuels were the primary source of energy generation in most parts of the world and are a significant contributor to global warming and pollution.
+Many economies are investing in renewable and sustainable energy to limit global warming and reduce air pollution.

 History

-The use of energy has been a key in the development of the human society by helping it to control and adapt to the environment.
+The use of energy has been a key in the development of human societies by helping it to control and adapt to the environment.
 Managing the use of energy is inevitable in any functional society.
 In the industrialized world the development of energy resources has become essential for agriculture, transportation, waste collection, information technology, communications that have become prerequisites of a developed society.
 The increasing use of energy since the Industrial Revolution has also brought with it a number of serious problems, some of which, such as global warming, present potentially grave risks to the world.